Abidon-J-F/University-of-Greenwich-Projects/Y2/Main Cycle Tutorial Solutions/README.md

 ## Software
-**Utilised Unix Operating Systems programming language in this project.**
+**Utilised Unix and Linux Operating Systems programming language in this project.**